karolk75/PiChat/DOCKER-README.md

 1. Changing default passwords and using secrets management
 2. Using a reverse proxy like Nginx for SSL termination
 3. Implementing proper backups for the database
 4. Setting `ENVIRONMENT=production` to disable development features
+5. Using Docker Swarm or Kubernetes for container orchestration